On this page:

 - Writing and defending a thesis.

-- Registering for and attending CHM 8000 during both the 4th and 5th years of the program.
+- Registering for and attending CHM 8000 during both the fourth and fifth years of the program.

 It is anticipated that the student will provide his or her own financial support throughout the program.
 However, it may be possible to be supported via a Graduate Teaching Assistantship (GTA) or Graduate Research Assistantship (GRA) during the fifth year of the program.
 There is no guarantee that funds will be available for support through either of these mechanisms.